1958 NFL season: Highlights

-Conference races
+Divisional races

 The 1958 Colts–Giants title game was a milestone in the popularity of pro football, but the Giants almost did not qualify.
-The Cleveland Browns led the Eastern Conference title race up until the final week.
+The Cleveland Browns led the Eastern Division title race up until the final week.
 On December 14, the 9–2 Browns visited the 8–3 Giants.
 As a snowstorm swept over Yankee Stadium, the Browns' 10–3 lead gave way to a 10–10 tie game on Frank Gifford's pass to Bob Schnelker, which would still have suited Cleveland.
 The Giants' Pat Summerall missed a 31-yard field goal with 4½ minutes left.
 With two minutes to play, Summerall had another opportunity from 49 yards out, in inclement weather and connected for a 13–10 win.
 The Browns and Giants finished with 9–3 records, and in the playoff the next week, the Giants won again at Yankee Stadium, 10–0.

-The Western Conference race was over after ten games, with the Colts at 9–1, and the Bears and Rams mathematically eliminated at 6–4.
+The Western Division race was over after ten games, with the Colts at 9–1, and the Bears and Rams mathematically eliminated at 6–4.
 The Colts lost their final two games on the road in California to finish at 9–3, a game ahead of Chicago and Los Angeles.

 The Green Bay Packers finished with a league-worst record of 1–10–1 and hired Vince Lombardi, offensive coach of the Giants, as head coach in January 1959.
 Philadelphia finished tied for worst in the East, at 2–9–1.
 Two years later, both the Eagles and Packers would play for the championship.